devfreedom/gongt365-poc/README.md

     - UI handlers
         - Current: If statement-based switches
         - Refactor: Array and iterator-based switches
-            - or migrate to frontend framework like React or Vue
+            - Migrate to frontend frameworks such as React or Vue in the future
     - Leaflet.js rendering
-        - Current: Low performance when there are too many POI markers
+        - ~~Current: Low performance when there are too many POI markers~~
-        - Refactor: Use Leaflet.js plugin that supports WebGL
+        - ~~Refactor: Use Leaflet.js plugin that supports WebGL~~
+            - Using Leaflet.markercluster as a straightforward workaround
 - Backend
     - Design and query handlers
         - Current: Inefficient, unconventional, hacky, and spartan